 EtiopathogenesisThis section has been translated automatically.

-Mostly autosomal dominant inherited.
+Mostly inherited in an autosomal dominant manner.
 Recessive inheritance and non-hereditary forms are also known.
-A genetic defect on chromosome 20q13 (GNASI), a parathyroid hormone receptor of the successful organs, has been proven.
-Occasionally other hormone receptors are also affected.
+A gene defect on chromosome 20q13 (GNAS1), a parathyroid hormone receptor of the organs of success, has been proven.
+Occasionally, other hormone receptors are also affected.

 Clinical featuresThis section has been translated automatically.

 Multiple osteomas in skin and subcutaneous tissue.
-Pachydermia, brachydactyly (especially of the 4th and 5th finger, knckle-knuckle-dimple-dimple sign), dwarfism, obesity, oligophrenia, calcification of the basal ganglia and multiple skeletal anomalies.
+Pachyderma, brachydactyly (especially of the 4th and 5th fingers, so-called knuckle-knuckle-dimple sign), short stature, obesity, oligophrenia, calcification of the basal ganglia and multiple skeletal anomalies.
 Association with hypothyroidism and hypogonadism.
 Tendency to hypocalcemic tetany.

 LaboratoryThis section has been translated automatically.

 TherapyThis section has been translated automatically.

 LiteratureThis section has been translated automatically.

 - Albright F, Burnett CH, Smith PH, Parson W (1942) Pseudo-hypoparathyroidism: an example of "Seabright-Bantam syndrome Endocrinology (Baltimore) 30: 922-932